 Prednisolone or, in women unable to take oral medicine, hydrocortisone or methylprednisolone are recommended instead of dexamethasone treatment in light of accumulating evidence that repeated doses of dexamethasone have deleterious effects on long-term neurodevelopment of the fetus.55-57 While 90% dexamethasone is transferred transplacentally to the fetus, both hydrocortisone and prednisolone are converted by 11β-hydroxysteroid dehydrogenase to inactive glucocorticoids and considerably less drug is transferred to the fetus.
 Glucocorticoids can worsen maternal glycaemic control, so blood glucose should be checked and managed appropriately.
 Otherwise there is no convincing evidence that prednisolone use is associated with increased rates of adverse pregnancy outcomes when taken in the first trimester or later pregnancy.58 Very low concentrations of prednisolone enter breastmilk.
 There is a paucity of data about pharmacological use of hydrocortisone, but it is likely that this is also safe when breastfeeding,58 as also reviewed in the Lactmed database (www.ncbi.nlm.nih.gov/books/NBK501076/).
 Prednisolone (or hydrocortisone) should be used in breastfeeding women, in preference to dexamethasone.

-Tocilizumab

-Two pharmaceutical global safety registry database studies have reported on tocilizumab use in pregnancy, including outcomes from 288 pregnancies and 61 pregnancies, typically for rheumatoid or other arthritides, and with the majority having received the drug in the first trimester.
-These data suggest that the rates of congenital abnormality, spontaneous pregnancy loss and other adverse outcomes were not higher than in the general population.
-Small studies have shown that tocilizumab is transferred to the fetus with serum concentrations approximately 7-fold lower than those observed in maternal serum at the time of birth.
-Very low concentrations of tocilizumab are identified in breast milk and no drug is transferred into the serum of breast fed infants.
-Women should be advised that if treated after 20 weeks’ gestation, their infant should not be immunised with live vaccines (rotavirus and BCG) for the first 6 months of life.
-All non-live vaccinations are safe and should be undertaken.

-Anakinra

-Data on the use of anakinra in pregnancy are currently limited.
-Although renal agenesis and oligohydramnios have been described in exposed infants, controlled studies are lacking.
-Anakinra will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

 Empagliflozin

 Empagliflozin is not recommended for use in pregnant or breastfeeding women.
 Empagliflozin will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.